Socotra Island Essential Information to Know Before You Visit the Island

 GMT + 3 hours

-Socotri is the local language, Arabic is the official and formal language; English is spoken by the people working in the tourism industry.
+Socotri is the local language, Arabic is the official and formal language, and English is spoken by the people working in the tourism industry.

 All the people follow Islam.

-Telephone lines are available to major town of Hadibo, country code: (+967), followed by a one digit number for an access provider (5).
-After the international and access codes, number should be six digits including three initial digits for the geographical area (660).
+Telephone lines are available to the major town of Hadibo, country code: (+967), followed by a one-digit number for an access provider (5).
+After the international and access codes, the number should be six, including three initial digits for the geographical area (660).

-The cheapest way to make international phone calls is to use a telephone card and call from booth telephone line or mobile telephone.
+The cheapest way to make international phone calls is to use a telephone card and call from a booth telephone line or mobile telephone.
 Telephone cards can be purchased at most shops in the main market.
-GSM system is not working on the island.
-Hitherto, only CDMA cavers north and west of the island remain in Hadibo, Dicksam plateau, and Qalansiya.
+The GSM system is not working on the Island.
+Hitherto, only CDMA covers the north and west of the Island and remains in Hadibo, Dicksam plateau, and Qalansiya.

-Internet access is slow and expensive (It costs about $5 per hour.).
-There is no internet cafés on the island, but public internet access exists in the large town of Hadibo.
+Internet access is slow and expensive (About $5 per hour.).
+There are no internet cafés on the Island, but public internet access exists in the large town of Hadibo.

-The post office is located at the at the center of the town Hadibo, in Socotra Telephone Central building.
+The post office is located in the centre of the town Hadibo, in the Socotra Telephone Central building.